aradradev/aradradev/README.md

   <img src="https://github.com/freekmurze/freekmurze/blob/master/dino.gif">
   </div>
    <h2 align="center">I am Jalloh Abdourahmane✨</h2> -->
-  <p>Hey there! 👋 I'm Jalloh Abdourahmane, and I'm originally from Guinea, a fantastic place with diverse experiences. 🇬🇳
+  <p>Hey there! 👋 I'm Jalloh Abdourahmane, originally from the captivating landscapes of Guinea 🇬🇳.
+I'm passionate about software development, with a focus on JavaScript, React, Ruby, and Ruby on Rails.

-I spent my childhood in the lively city of Conakry, where I was surrounded by cool cultures and lots of fun stuff.
-But guess what?
-I've always been the adventurous type, always wanting to explore new places.
-So, when the opportunity came to dive into remote software development, I jumped right in, and it's been a blast!

-One of the most exciting parts of my journey started back in high school when I got into coding.
-It was like opening a treasure chest of endless possibilities.
-I realized that I could use my natural curiosity to create cool things with lines of code.
-From that point on, coding became not just a skill but an awesome way for me to bring my ideas to life and make a positive impact.

-Now, let me tell you about my family.
-My dad is a teacher and also does some selling on the side, while my mom keeps our home running smoothly.
-They've always been there for me, cheering me on and teaching me important life lessons.
-Their support means the world to me.

-When I'm not diving into techy stuff, I'm probably engrossed in a good book.
-I remember how my coding journey started with a book called "The Structure of Hardware and Software."
-It's amazing how one book can spark a lifelong passion.
-My collection of books keeps growing, and I'm always eager to discover new stories and ideas.

-As I keep this incredible journey going, I'm not only excited about all the cool tech possibilities but also about meeting awesome people like you.
-If you ever have questions or just want to chat about anything, don't hesitate to reach out.
-Let's explore this exciting journey together! 🌟</p>
+During my coding journey, I've had the opportunity to work on exciting projects like Blog-App, where I created and collaborated with developers around the world.
+It's these hands-on experiences that fuel my enthusiasm for turning ideas into code.

+Beyond coding, I'm an avid reader, and it was through books that I discovered my love for software.
+"The Structure of Hardware and Software" set me on this incredible path, and my ever-expanding book collection continues to inspire me.

+My family plays a significant role in my life my dad, a dedicated teacher and seller, and my mom, the heart of our home.
+Their support and values have shaped my journey and my commitment to making a positive impact.

+As I continue to explore the limitless possibilities in the tech world, I'm excited to connect with fellow developers, share knowledge, and collaborate on exciting projects.
+Feel free to reach out if you'd like to chat or collaborate.
+Let's embark on this coding adventure together! 🚀 </p>

    <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" width="1000">